 Use a progress bar to keep users informed about how much effort or time they can expect to allocate for long or ongoing processes like loading or updating an app, submitting a form, or completing a multi-step tutorial.

 A user must complete a series of tasks and will want indication that they are making progress.

 A user needs indication that the system is progressing through loading, saving, or downloading.

 A user needs to monitor a background process, especially if that process may take a long time.

-Depending on your use case, you might choose between two types of loading indicators: Progress bars and spinners.
+Depending on your use case, you might choose between 2 types of loading indicators: Progress bars and spinners.
 Never use a progress bar and spinner together.

-Default to progress bars for processes that take longer than four seconds or require more specific information about process completion.
+Default to progress bars for processes that take longer than 4 seconds or require more specific information about process completion.
 If a process takes less than four seconds, use a spinner instead.